 Tagging doesn’t always work the same for all the Social Media channels.
 Facebook and Twitter work exactly as I stated above.
 However, Instagram, Pinterest, LinkedIn are a little more limited because Tagging in these channels doesn’t always broaden your audience.
 Even so, it still has the value of saying “thank you”, which is better than nothing at all.

 Hashtags (“#”) are another tactic in organic posting that will get you in front of an audience.
 Think of Hashtags as essentially a categorization of peoples’ interests.
 Like Tagging, using Hashtags makes your posts searchable in those categories.
 If someone searches a particular Hashtag, your posts that include that hashtag will show up in their search.

 The biggest mistake I see here is what people choose for Hashtags.
 Most people will Hashtag what a post is about, which seems rather logical.
 But if you are wanting to get in front of a certain audience, then it makes more sense to use Hashtags that your audience would search for.

 You can also create brand-specific Hashtags (i.e., try searching #kakapproved) to make it easy for people to find your business.
 For this tactic, consistency is crucial.

 Results will vary with every channel.
 Instagram and Twitter heavily rely on Hashtags.
-Other channels, like Facebook, LinkedIn and Pinterest don’t carry too much weight yet, although am sure this will change.
-I will note here that Pinterest’s main form of categorization is their “Boards” functionality.
+Other channels, like Facebook, LinkedIn, and Pinterest don’t carry too much weight yet, although am sure this will change.
+I will note here that Pinterest’s main form of categorization is its “Boards” functionality.
 Every Post (a.k.a.
 “Pin”) is categorized into a Board as you see here.
 Then Pinterest wants you to further put your Boards under their pre-defined categories.
 Because of this, Hashtags are not incredibly valuable on Pinterest yet.